9 Warning Signs for Toxins in Your Liver

 Changes in color and smell of urine and feces are indicators for several internal health problems.

-Although they could be caused by a urinary or intestinal condition, they are also a key symptom for detecting liver problems in time.
+Although they could be due to a urinary or intestinal condition, they’re also a key symptom for detecting liver problems in time.

 2. Cramps and stomach inflammation

-Although it’s hard to tell if cramps and abdominal inflammation are caused by the liver, you shouldn’t rule it out.
+Although it’s hard to tell if cramps and abdominal inflammation are a symptom of liver problems, you shouldn’t rule it out.

-Persistent cramps indicate that the liver is not working properly, and has problems removing waste.
+Persistent cramps indicate that the liver isn’t working properly, and has problems eliminating waste.

 It’s also common to experience constant inflammation, almost always accompanied by gas.